If you would like a preprint of any finalised articles, do write to me. I'd be happy to send them your way.

 Camp, A, L. Campbell, V. Chen, N. H. Lee, M. Magnuson, C. Mann, and S. Rarrick.
 2018.
 Writing grammars of endangered languages.
 In K. Rehg and L. Campbell (eds.)
 Oxford Handbook of Endangered Languages.
 Oxford University Press.
 271-304.

 Lee, N. H. and J. Van Way.
 2018.
 The language endangerment index.
-In L. Campbell, J. Van Way and A. Belew (eds.)
+In L. Campbell and A. Belew (eds.)
 Cataloguing the World's Endangered Languages.
 Routledge.
 66-78

 Nomoto, Hiroki and Nala Huiying Lee.
 2012.
 Realis, factuality and derived-level statives: Perspectives from the analysis of Singlish got.
 In C. Nishida and C. Russi (eds.)
 Building a bridge between linguistic communities of the Old and the New World: Current research in tense, aspect, mood and modality.
 Cahier Chronos 25.
 219-239.
 Amsterdam: Rodopi.